Business Continuity and Disaster Recovery Policy

 This IT policy, and all policies referenced herein, shall apply to all members of the University community, including faculty, students, administrative officials, staff, alumni, authorized guests, delegates, and independent contractors (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.

-- Business units using University IT Resources must have documented Business Continuity (BC) and Disaster Recovery (DR) plans.
+- Users managing University's IT Resources must have documented Business Continuity (BC) and Disaster Recovery (DR) plans for Fordham-managed IT Resources.

-- Supervisors are responsible for briefing staff on their roles and responsibilities related to DR planning, including developing, updating, and testing plans.
+- Managers or persons responsible for IT Resources must brief staff on their roles and responsibilities related to DR planning, including developing, updating, and testing plans.

-- Business units are responsible for ensuring sufficient financial, personnel, and other resources are available as necessary to maintain technological BC and DR.
+- Users managing University's IT Resources must ensure sufficient financial, personnel, and other resources are available to maintain technological BC and DR plans.

 - Review the BC and DR objectives and strategy,

-- Update the internal and external contacts lists,
+- Update/create the internal and external contacts lists,

-- Verify the hardware platform requirements, if applicable.
+- Verify the hardware platform, applications, and operating system requirements if applicable.

-Disaster Recovery is the ability to restore an organization’s critical systems and return the entity to an acceptable operating condition following a catastrophic event by activating a disaster recovery plan.
+Disaster Recovery is the ability to restore an organization's critical systems and services to return the entity to an acceptable operating condition following a catastrophic event by activating a Disaster Recovery Plan.
 Disaster recovery is a subset of business continuity planning.

-Disaster Recovery Plan is a recovery plan to reestablish an organization’s critical business applications and services following a disaster or significant impacting event.
+Disaster Recovery Plan is procedural documentation to reestablish an organization's critical business applications and services following a disaster or significant impacting event.

 IT Resources include computing, networking, communications, application, and telecommunications systems, infrastructure, hardware, software, data, databases, personnel, procedures, physical facilities, cloud-based vendors, Software as a Service (SaaS) vendors, and any related materials and services.